Skip to content

 Focus Groups and Online Survey

 Through focus groups and an online survey, we explored the psychosocial and physiological functioning of first responders and their family members.
-We collected information about preferred supports to improve functioning, and preferences to inform the content, structure, and mode of delivery for the Family First Responder program.
-Families wanted to better understand the impact of stress on families, and learn coping strategies to manage stress.
+We gathered information about preferred supports to enhance family well-being, as well as preferences for the content, structure, and mode of delivery of a psychoeducation and support program.
+Participants emphasized the need for resources to help families understand the impact of stress and develop effective coping strategies

 Phase 3

 Alongside our focus groups and survey, we reviewed existing research and consulted with numerous helping professionals, police, fire, and paramedic groups, and family support groups.
-These results contributed to the development of the Family First Responder (FFR) psychoeducational and support program.
-The main goal of the FFR program is to provide psychoeducation to partners of first responders about how operational stress can impact the family, and to provide preventive strategies for these partners to enhance individual and family resilience.
+These results contributed to the development of a psychoeducational and support program.
+The main goal of the pilot program was to provide psychoeducation to spouses and partners of first responders about how operational stress can impact the family, and to provide preventive strategies for these partners to enhance individual and family resilience.

-We are recruiting spouses/partners of first responders to take part in a pilot study to test our program and provide us with feedback.
-Participant feedback will help us refine the FFR program and make it most helpful for partners of first responders across Canada.
-The pilot program will include five group sessions across five consecutive weeks (May to June 2022).
-Participants will be asked to complete questionnaires pre-program, after each session, post-program, and one month after the last session.
+In the summer of 2022, we piloted the psychoeducation and support program.
+Participant feedback helped us refine the program and make it most helpful for partners and spouses of first responders across Canada.
+The pilot program included five group sessions across five consecutive weeks (May to June 2022).
+Participants were asked to complete questionnaires pre-program, after each session, post-program, and one month after the last session.

 Research Questions